How to Run 10+ Playwright Agents on One Logged-In Browser

 ---

-# How to Run 10+ Playwright Agents on One Logged-In Browser (Without Getting Blocked)
+# How to Run 10+ Playwright Agents on One Logged-In Browser

-If you're orchestrating a fleet of agents — a bookkeeping agent pulling statements from various banks; a content design agent creating Canva documents, an AI system where worker agents all need to act as a logged-in user through the browser — you hit the same wall I did.
-Every agent needs an authenticated session, but giving each one its own browser fails three ways: they all start logged out, they collide if they share a profile directory, and ten parallel sessions launched by automation tooling can trip security on stricter sites even when the underlying activity is completely legitimate.
+If you're orchestrating a fleet of agents — a bookkeeping agent pulling statements from various banks; a content design agent creating Canva documents; an AI system where worker agents all need to act as a logged-in user through the browser — you hit the same wall I did.
+Every agent needs an authenticated session, but giving each one its own browser fails three ways: they all start logged out, they collide if they share a profile directory, and ten parallel sessions launched by automation tooling can trip account safety on stricter sites even when the underlying activity is completely legitimate.

 This tutorial walks through the pattern I run today: one real Chromium browser, logged into all your accounts, with any number of Playwright agents attached to it over the Chrome DevTools Protocol.
 They share the session.
 They don't collide.
 The browser looks like your normal browser because it is your normal browser — Playwright is just borrowing tabs.